 The Ligne Maginot (Maginot Line) was named after the French Minister of War André Maginot who planned the fortification.
 Built was actually only the part along the borders to Germany and Italy, the rest was skipped, and as a result it was a complete fail.
-In 1940 the German army occupied France in days by travelling through occupied Belgium and the Netherlands.
+In 1940 the German army occupied France in a few days by travelling through occupied Belgium and the Netherlands.
 The line became a metaphor for expensive efforts for a false sense of security.
 Merriam Webster defines the term Maginot Line as: "2: a defensive barrier or strategy that inspires a false sense of security".

 The problem with border fortification is always the same, this applied for the Chinese Wall, the Roman Limes, and any later fortification.
 It is always only as strong as its weakest part.
 Once it is broken at one point, the enemy will attack from behind, or simply ignore the fortification while conquering the country behind.
 And if the defender is forced to move his troops from the defensive line, it is far easier to destroy.
 The French Maginot Line was